Communauté d'agglomération Plaine Vallée

 Communauté d'agglomération Plaine Vallée is the communauté d'agglomération, an intercommunal structure, covering northwestern suburbs of Paris.
 It is located in the Val-d'Oise department, in the Île-de-France region, northern France.
-It was created in January 2016.
-Its seat is in Montmorency.
-Its area is 74.1 km2.
-Its population was 182,585 in 2018.
+Established in November 2015, effective from January 2016, its seat is in Montmorency.
+Its area is 74.1 km,2 and its population was 184,945 in 2021.

 Composition

 The communauté d'agglomération consists of the following 18 communes: